-- The requirement to report suspected or detected fraud, waste or abuse (FWA) - How to make a report of the above - The False Claims Act's prohibition on submitting false or fraudulent claims for payment, penalties for false claims and statements, whistleblower protections and each person's responsibility to prevent and detect FWA.
+- The requirement to report suspected or detected FWA - How to make a report of the above - The False Claims Act's prohibition on submitting false or fraudulent claims for payment, penalties for false claims and statements, whistleblower protections and each person's responsibility to prevent and detect FWA

-Humana Healthy Horizons and SCDHHS should be notified immediately if a physician/provider or their office staff:
+Humana Healthy Horizons and SCDHHS should be notified immediately if a provider or the provider's office staff:

-• Is aware of any physician/provider that may be billing inappropriately, e.g., falsifying diagnosis codes and/or procedure codes, or billing for services not rendered;

-- Is aware of a member intentionally permitting others to use his/her member ID card to obtain services or supplies from the plan or any network provider; - Is suspicious that someone is using another member's ID card; - Has evidence that a member knowingly provided fraudulent information on his/her enrollment form that materially affects the member's eligibility.
+- Is aware of any provider that may be billing inappropriately, e.g., falsifying diagnosis codes and/or procedure codes, or billing for services not rendered - Is aware of a member intentionally permitting others to use the member's ID card to obtain services or supplies from the plan or any network provider - Is suspicious that someone is using another member's ID card - Has evidence that a member knowingly provided fraudulent information on the member's enrollment form that materially affects the member's eligibility

-Providers may provide the above information via an anonymous phone call to Humana's fraud hotline at 800-614-4126.
+Providers may provide the above information via an anonymous phone call to Humana Healthy Horizons' fraud hotline at 800-614-4126.
 All information will be kept confidential.
 Entities are protected from retaliation under 31 U.S.C.
 3730 (h) for False Claims Act complaints.
-Humana ensures no retaliation against callers as Humana has a zerotolerance policy for retaliation or retribution against any person who reports suspected misconduct.
-Providers also may contact Humana at 800-4HUMANA (800-448-6262) and SCDHHS at 888-364-3224.
+Humana Healthy Horizons ensures no retaliation against callers as Humana Healthy Horizons has a zero-tolerance policy for retaliation or retribution against any person who reports suspected misconduct.
+Providers also may contact Humana Healthy Horizons at 800-4HUMANA (448-6262) and SCDHHS at 888-364-3224.

-In addition, providers may use the following contacts: Telephonic:
+In addition, providers may use the following contacts:

+Telephonic:

-SIU Direct Line: 800-558-4444 ext.
-1500724 (8 a.m. to 5:30 p.m.
-Eastern time, Monday through Friday) SIU Hotline: 800-614-4126 (24/7 access) Ethics Help Line: 877-5-THE-KEY (877-584-3539) Email:
+SIU Hotline: 800-614-4126 (24/7 access) Ethics Help Line: 877-5-THE-KEY (584-3539)

+Email:

-SIUReferrals@humana.com or ethics@humana.com Web:
+SIUReferrals@humana.com or ethics@humana.com

+Web:

-Ethicshelpline.com or Humana.com
+https://ethicshelpline.com or Humana.com